munin-monitoring/munin/doc/reference/munin-httpd.rst

 webserver with those features as a reverse proxy in front of munin-httpd.

-munin-httpd replaces munin-cgi-graph and munin-cgi-html.
+munin-httpd replaces the FastCGI scripts munin-cgi-graph and munin-cgi-html.

 OPTIONS
 =======